-To clear all deconfiguration errors, do the following:
+To clear all deconfiguration errors, complete the following steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
 In the navigation area, expand System Configuration and Hardware Deconfiguration. - 3.
 Select Clear All Deconfiguration Errors. - 4.
 In the right pane, select the desired hardware resource from the menu.
 You can select All hardware resources or an individual resource. - 5.
 Click Clear errors for selected hardware resource.